-According to ancient Chinese medicine, green tea has been consumed for 4,000 years for its beneficial health qualities.
-Enjoyed for its taste, it has been primarily lauded for its potential medicinal benefits including reducing the risk of cancer, strokes, improving brain function, and so much more.
+Green tea has been consumed in China for 4,000 years for its beneficial health qualities.
+Also enjoyed for its taste and stimulating effect, green tea has been primarily lauded for its potential medicinal benefits, including reducing the risk of cancer and stroke, improving brain function, and so much more.

-Although hundreds of studies have been done, none have been entirely conclusive.
+Although hundreds of studies have been done, the scientific literature isn't conclusive.
 Many studies point to a positive link between consuming green tea and potential health benefits, but the hard evidence is not all there.
-Regardless, it is generally believed that green tea may be among one of the healthiest things you can drink.
+Regardless, it is generally believed that green tea may be one of the healthiest things you can drink.

-Green tea may improve your brain function, make you smarter, and think quicker.
-Green tea contains the amino acid L-theanine, which in conjunction with the caffeine contained in green tea, may reduce anxiety.
+Green tea may improve your brain function, make you smarter, and enable you to think quicker.
+It provides your body with the amino acid L-theanine, which may reduce anxiety.

-Green tea contains less caffeine than coffee but has enough to keep you awake and improve brain function.
-Although, some people with a sensitivity to caffeine might want to stay away.
+The beverage contains less caffeine than coffee but has enough to keep you awake and improve brain function.
+People with a sensitivity to caffeine might opt for decaffeinated green tea instead.

-Green tea may protect your aging brain, too, by reducing your risk of getting Alzheimer’s and Parkinson’s disease.
-A 2010 laboratory study found green tea can protect against the nerve cell death associated with dementia and Alzheimer’s disease.
-Meanwhile, more research demonstrated a link between the polyphenols contained in green tea to be a brain protector that assists with nerve regeneration.
+Green tea may protect your aging brain by reducing your risk of getting Alzheimer’s disease or Parkinson’s disease.
+A 2010 laboratory study found the drink can protect against the nerve cell death associated with dementia and Alzheimer’s disease.
+Meanwhile, other research demonstrated a link between the polyphenols contained in green tea and nerve regeneration.

-Some studies have shown that green tea may help your body to burn fat and boost your metabolic rate.
-One study involving 10 men found that drinking green tea regularly increased energy expenditure by 4 percent.
-Another study showed fat oxidation increased by 17 percent.
+Some studies have shown that green tea may help your body burn fat and boost your metabolic rate.
+One study showed fat oxidation increased by 17 percent.

-There have been hundreds of studies reviewing the effect of green tea on cancer mainly as a preventive agent, however, it may potentially be used as a medicine to treat it as well.
-Many studies support the belief that the catechins (or flavonoids) found in tea may prevent tumor formation.
-There have been specific studies conducted, too:
+There have been hundreds of studies reviewing the effect of green tea on cancer, mainly as a preventive agent.
+However, it may potentially be used as a medicine to treat cancer as well.
+Many studies support the belief that the catechins (antioxidants also known as flavonoids) found in tea may prevent tumor formation.
+Studies have been conducted regarding specific types of cancer as well:

-- Stomach and breast cancer: Green tea might be part of a cure for stomach and breast cancer.
-A 2015 study found a compound from green tea when combined with a drug called trastuzumab (Herceptin) may be used in the treatment of stomach and breast cancer.
-Additionally, a meta-analysis of studies found women who drank a lot of green tea had a 22 percent lower risk of developing breast cancer, the most common cancer in women.
+- Stomach and breast cancer: Green tea might be part of a treatment for stomach and breast cancer.
+A 2015 study found that a compound in the beverage, when combined with a drug called Herceptin (trastuzumab), may be used in the treatment of stomach and breast cancer.
+Additionally, a meta-analysis of studies found women who drank a lot of the tea had a 22 percent lower risk of developing breast cancer, the most common cancer in women.

 - Prostate cancer: One study found that men who drank a lot of green tea had a 48 percent lower chance of developing the most common type of cancer in men—prostate cancer.

-- Colorectal cancer: A study of over 69,000 women in China found that regular green tea drinkers had a 57 percent lower risk of colorectal cancer.
-Colorectal cancer is cancer that can form in the colon, rectum, or bowel.
+- Colorectal cancer: A study of over 69,000 women in China found that regular green tea drinkers had a 57 percent lower risk of colorectal cancer which can form in the colon, rectum, or bowel.

 Cholesterol, Diabetes, and Blood Pressure

 A study in Japan found that those who drank a lot of green tea had a 42 percent lower risk of developing Type 2 diabetes.
-Diabetes, which affects approximately 300 million people, involves having elevated levels of blood sugar and a reduced ability to produce natural insulin.
+This disease, which affects approximately 300 million people, results in elevated levels of blood sugar and a reduced ability to produce natural insulin.
 Green tea may improve insulin sensitivity and reduce blood sugar levels.

-Green tea may have skin benefits, too.
-The antioxidant and anti-inflammatory properties within green tea can help with wrinkles and the signs of aging.
+Drinking this tea may have skin benefits, too.
+Its antioxidant and anti-inflammatory properties can help with wrinkles and the signs of aging.
 Both human and animal studies have shown green tea applied topically can reduce sun damage.

 Drinking more green tea may even prolong your life.
-In a Japanese study, 40,530 adults who drank five or more cups of green tea a day were significantly less likely to die over an 11-year period—women more than men—woman were 23 percent less likely, meanwhile, men were 12 percent less likely.
+In a Japanese study, 40,530 adults who drank five or more cups of green tea a day were significantly less likely to die over an 11-year period.
+The correlation was stronger in women, who were 23 percent less likely to die.
+Men were 12 percent less likely.

 How Much Should You Drink?

-There are mixed opinions about how much green tea you should consume daily.
+Opinions vary about how much green tea you should consume daily.
 The reality is one cup of green tea is probably not enough to affect your health.
-Some believe two cups of green tea will show benefits while others say five.
-Some people say up to 10 cups is ideal, but if you are concerned about making many trips to the bathroom, instead, you can add a green tea capsule-like supplement to your diet.
+Some studies suggest two cups of green tea will show benefits, while others say five or six is best.
+If you're concerned about making as many trips to the bathroom as that level of consumption would necessitate, you could add a green tea supplement to your diet instead.

 Green Tea Side Effects

 Generally speaking, the benefits of green tea seem to outweigh the risks.
-However, green tea may not be for everyone, it can have a few side effects.
-Green tea contains tannins which can decrease the absorption of iron and folic acid.
-So, if you are pregnant or trying to conceive, green tea may be less than ideal.
+However, this beverage may not be for everyone; it can have a few side effects.
+Green tea contains tannins that can decrease the absorption of iron and folic acid.
+So if you are pregnant or trying to conceive, green tea may be less than ideal.

-Other potential risks may include a higher risk of osteoporosis since the tea tends to flush calcium from the system when consumed in higher amounts.
-Other side effects include jitteriness from the caffeine, and maybe an upset stomach if you are sensitive to caffeinated drinks.
+Another potential negative is a higher risk of osteoporosis since the tea tends to flush calcium from the system when consumed in large amounts.
+Other side effects include jitteriness and maybe an upset stomach if you're sensitive to caffeinated drinks.